maazansari14/Portfolio-Projects/README.md

 Hello everyone, my name is Maaz Ansari!
-I have a B.S. in Management Information Systems and am currently working on learning Python.
-I have a strong data analytics foundation and am proficient in SQL, Excel, Power BI, and Tableau.
+I have a B.S. in Management Information Systems.
+I have a strong data analytics foundation and am proficient in SQL, Excel, Python, R, Power BI, Cognos Analytics, Looker Studio, and Tableau.
 I have a solid understanding of many data analytics techniques such as data mining, statistical analysis, data cleaning, and creative thinking.

 My **portfolio** is available here: https://sites.google.com/view/maazansari/home I have put my CV on my Github.